kpwags/old.kpwags.com/site/_posts/2018/2018-05-15-another-redesign.md

 ---
 layout: post
-title:  "Another Redesign"
+title: 'Another Redesign'
-date:   2018-05-15
+date: 2018-05-15 10:00 am
-cover: "/assets/images/posts/code.jpg"
-indexpos: "20% 50%"
-bgposition: "45% 50%"
 ---

 As you can tell, I've decided to give my blog a little bit of a facelift.

 The primary reason I decided to do this was that I realized I basically made my posts dependent upon having an image for every blog post, and in some cases, limited how long the opening of my posts could be.
 If I didn't make it fall within these constraints, the alignment of the boxes would end up being off.
 It wasn't really a long-term solution that worked.
 I decided that a redesign was in order.